Championship Baseball

 Championship Baseball is a sports video game developed by Activision's Gamestar division in 1986.

 Gameplay

-This baseball simulation has a split-screen view, which gives the player a first-person perspective of the action, whether he is pitching or playing defense.
+Championship Baseball is a baseball simulation with a split-screen to give the player a first-person view for both pitching and playing defense.

 Reception

 Computer Gaming World stated that Championship Baseball was a worthy sequel to Gamestar's Star League Baseball.
 In 1988, Dragon gave the game 3½ out of 5 stars.